Pyrdacor/Ambermoon/FileSpecs/Enumerations/Ailments.md

 0x0100 | Paralyzed | Not able to move or attack.
 0x0200 | Poisoned | Receives damage every battle round or ingame hour when outside battles.
 0x0400 | Petrified | Not able to give orders or do anything at all.
 Inventory not accessible.
 Can't be damaged by attacks or damage spells.
 0x0800 | Diseased | Every day a random attribute is decreased by 1.
-Bugged in Ambermoon as it used the wrong offset and decreases wrong values.
+Bugged in Ambermoon as it uses the wrong data offset and decreases wrong values.
 0x1000 | Artificial aging | Age is increased every day.
 0x2000 | Dead (corpse) | Not able to give orders.
 Won't receive Exp.
 0x4000 | Dead (ashes) | Not able to give orders.
 Won't receive Exp.
 Can only be revived by transforming the ashes first.